chanzuckerberg/model-template/mlflow_pkg/PACKAGING_INSTRUCTIONS.md

     $ pip install .
     ```

 3. Generate the directory structure in which you will implement the `mlflow` wrapper for your model.
-This will create a directory called `<model-name>_mlflow_pkg` where you will flesh out the implementation:
+This will create a directory called `mlflow_pkg` where you will flesh out the implementation:

     ```
     $ python generate_model_pkg_dir_structure.py --model-name <model-name> --target <target-directory> --pkg-template mlflow_template --model-archetype file_uri_to_tensor